JTG logo

 When you’re looking for OSHA requirements make sure that you’re looking in your area, as this will ensure you follow the right rules.
 Some states may have slightly different rules or your local area may have different rules as well.
 This means looking online at OSHA.gov to find state rules as well as any federal rules that apply even in states without their own rules.

-Not all states have their own OSHA rules, and that means you may not be required to follow state-specific OSHA requirements.
+Not all states have their own OSHA rules, and that means you may not be required to follow state-specific OSHA porta potty requirements.
+However, that doesn’t mean that you are fully exempt from OSHA portable toilet requirements.
 However, that doesn’t mean that you are fully exempt from OSHA.
-That’s because states that do not have their own OSHA requirements are subject to federal OSHA requirements.
+That’s because states that do not have their own OSHA portabe toilet requirements are subject to federal OSHA requirements.
 This could mean stricter requirements than some states but also looser requirements than others.

 Porta potty at a construction area on a city block